the Bible – God’s Word

 C. The New Testament

-In the New Testament, we learn that the Apostles considered their own writing’s to be the words and commandments of God rather than men.
+In the New Testament, we learn that the apostles considered their own writing’s to be the words and commandments of God.
 This gives us confirmation that the promise of Jesus regarding divine guidance for them in their proclamation of the truth was one they understood and believed for themselves.
-The flow of the word of God from the Father to Jesus and then finally to the Apostles is therefore complete.

-The apostle Peter recognized his unique role as one was chosen by God to speak God’s word and he reminded the believers under his care that his words, and that of the other apostles, were to be considered just as authoritative as those of the Old Testament prophets.
+The apostle Peter recognized his unique role as one was chosen by God to pass on the commandments of Jesus and he reminded the believers under his care that his words, and that of the other apostles, were to be considered just as authoritative as those of the Old Testament prophets.

 This is now, beloved, the second letter I am writing to you in which I am stirring up your sincere mind by way of reminder, {2} that you should remember the words spoken beforehand by the holy prophets and the commandment of the Lord and Savior spoken by your apostles.
 (2 Peter 3:1-2)

-Peter also confirms that the apostle Paul, who was not one of the original twelve who walked with Jesus, is to be given this same consideration when he mentions Paul’s writings and says that what Paul wrote has the same weight and authority as all of the Scriptures.
+Peter also confirmed that the teaching of the apostle Paul, who was not one of the original twelve apostles who walked with Jesus, was to be given this same consideration when he mentions Paul’s writings and says that what Paul wrote has the same weight and authority as all the rest of the Scriptures.

 Therefore, beloved, since you look for these things, be diligent to be found by Him in peace, spotless and blameless, {15} and regard the patience of our Lord to be salvation; just as also our beloved brother Paul, according to the wisdom given him, wrote to you, {16} as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.
 (2 Peter 3:14-16)

-Paul confirms his own authority as one chosen by God and tells others that what he writes are the commandment of God.
+The apostle Paul confirms his own authority as one chosen by God and tells others that the things he has written to them are the commandments of God.

 If anyone thinks he is a prophet or spiritual, let him recognize that the things which I write to you are the Lord’s commandment.
 But if anyone does not recognize this, he is not recognized.
 (1 Corinthians 14:37-38)

-However, the apostle Paul goes even further in explain that he did not receive instruction concerning the Gospel from other men but he received it by means of revelation from the Lord.
+Finally, the apostle Paul goes even further explaining that he did not receive instruction concerning the Gospel from other men but he received it by means of a revelation from the Lord.

 For I would have you know, brethren, that the gospel which was preached by me is not according to man.
 For I neither received it from man, nor was I taught it, but I received it through a revelation of Jesus Christ.
 (Galatians 1:11-12)